revolalex/vue3-typescript/README.md

-## Goal of the project
+## Goal
-The goal of this project was to learn to work with typescript and vue3
+The goal of this readme was to explain what i learn studying Typescript and Vue3

 ## Creating Components with TypeScript
 One of the most important changes that have happened in our Single File Components (SFC) is that our block now contains a attribute, which stands for language.
 This is more commonly seen on the block where we declare the use of pre-processors such as Sass.